 Another option you can try is AI apps like Adobe Podcast Enhancer and Xound App.
 These apps use artificial intelligence to optimize your sound, reduce background noise, and auto-balance audio.

-Hence, you’ll hardly need a wide-angle webcam for online courses unless your course concerns the above mentioned subjects.
+So you’ll hardly need a wide-angle webcam for online courses unless your course is about the subjects mentioned above.

 Conclusion